 My sanctuary in care; I was safe.

-My head and body hurt me, so I went to a friend’s house, and I told her what had happened.
+My head and body hurt me, so I went to a friend’s house and told her what had happened.
 I asked her if I could sleep there?
 Thankfully, her mum said yes.

 The next day I made my way to the local Children’s Care home, where I knocked on the door and waited patiently for someone to hear me.
 The door opened, so I went inside and began to tell them about myself, who my social worker was and why I wasn’t going back home.